 One of the biggest advantages of SmartRock is that it is completely wireless.
 This means you no longer need a separate costly data logger.
 Furthermore, you don’t have to worry about all of the costly complications that can happen with wired systems.

-SmartRock’s ability to monitor the effects of the in-situ concrete and ambient temperatures make it easier to control concrete curing and ensure optimal strength gaining conditions.
+SmartRock’s ability to monitor the effects of the in-situ concrete and ambient temperatures makes it easier to control concrete curing and ensure optimal strength-gaining conditions.
 Equipped with real-time results, contractors can improve the heating process, decrease energy costs, and save time in their project schedule by knowing when to move on to subsequent construction operations, such as; formwork removal or post-tensioning.

-**Editor’s Note: This post was originally published On October 24, 2016 and has been updated for accuracy and comprehensiveness.
+**Editor’s Note: This post was originally published on October 2016 and has been updated for accuracy and comprehensiveness in June 2023.